AndrewKreshchenko/ak_timeline/README.md

 ## Prerequisites

-* Definitely workes with PHP v.
-7.
+* PHP v.
+7-8 (currently tested on v.
+7).
 * Works on Typo3 v.11 by default.
-For lower Typo3 versions, please consider `*.log` files that exist near the same actual files (see [installation point 1](#installation)).
+For lower Typo3 versions, please consider `*.log` files or `*.md` documentation that exist near the same actual files (see [installation point 1](#installation)).
+* 64-bit operation system, but I'm inclined to think you have. :smile: Mostly for dates computation and operations with large timestamps due to PHP [limits](https://www.php.net/manual/en/language.types.integer.php#language.types.integer.overflow).

 ## Installation